TOP

 Preserving legacy and inspiring a future

 As time moves relentlessly forward, preserving the legacy of the past becomes more important.
-Old wine paintings act as beacons of memory, reminding us of the shoulders upon which everyone—growers, vintners, custodians, wine lovers and all—stand.
+Old wine paintings act as beacons of memory, reminding us of the shoulders upon which everyone—growers, vintners, custodians, wine lovers, and all—stand.
 The opposite of out-of-sight, out-of-mind.

-Greg and Leonard Manassero, two generations of Italian-Lodi growers, in their block of head trained old vine Grenache.
+Greg and Leonard Manassero, two generations of Italian-Lodi growers, in their block of head-trained old vine Grenache.

 That said, we see these images as more than aesthetic adornments.
-They are educational tools, fountains of inspiration, bridges from each generation to the next.
+They are educational tools, fountains of inspiration, and bridges from one generation to the next.
 Those who share this passion cannot help but be concerned with preservation.
 These are no ordinary plantings.
 They are a living heritage, recognized for their heroic ability to survive and maintain a sense of authenticity and soul crucial, we believe, to the future of the California wine industry.

-Bodaciously strong, healthy, long spurred Zinfandel in Harney Lane Winery's Lizzy James Vineyard, first planted in 1904.
+Bodaciously strong, healthy, long-spurred Zinfandel in Harney Lane Winery's Lizzy James Vineyard, first planted in 1904.

 More than a sentimental journey